Autodesk/bifrost-usd/bifrost_hydra/src/BifrostHdEngine/README.md

 ## Runtime

 The _BifrostHd::Runtime_ is responsible for loading the definition files.
-It is finding so called "json config files" using the environment variable _BIFROST_LIB_CONFIG_FILES_ that can points to several json files at differents locations.
+It is finding so called "json config files" using the environment variable _BIFROST_LIB_CONFIG_FILES_ that can points to several json files at different locations.
 For example, in our tests, we load the following json config file _${BIFROST_LOCATION}/resources/standalone_config.json_ and _bifrost-usd/test/BifrostHydra/test_bif_geo_compounds_config.json_ that is loading the usual Bifrost nodes and compounds plus extra compounds only used by the tests.